piddlingtuna/COMP1521_21T3/week02/README.md

 ## What is a bcd?

-A BCD is a hexadecimal digit except we never use 0xA, 0xB, 0xC, 0xD, 0xE or 0xF.
+In a BCD, we never see 0xA, 0xB, 0xC, 0xD, 0xE or 0xF.

-It ranges from 0x0 to 0x9.

 ### Unpacked BCD